Childhood Obesity Begins in Infancy

 - Low-fat and non-dairy products

 The things to avoid include: saturated and trans-fats, cholesterol, added sugar and salt.
 They also recommend that the children are active, which is usually typical of toddlers anyway.

 Milk Substitute and Snacks

-Many children have a milk intolerance, as lactose intolerance is much more common now, so soy milk is one alternative.
-If soy milk is the only type of milk your child has ever drunk they will not miss cow’s milk.
-However, soy milk is low in fat and it isn’t recommended that you child have their fat intake limited until they are 2 or 3 years old.
-Goats milk is another possibility, however, it lacks iron, folate and Vitamin B12 unless it is fortified, so read your labels.
+Many children have a milk intolerance, as lactose intolerance is much more common now, so soy, almond or coconut milk is an alternative.
+If soy milk is the only type of milk your child has ever drank, they will not miss cow’s milk.
+However, soy milk is low in fat, and it isn’t recommended for your child's fat intake as it is limited until they are 2 or 3 years old.
+Goat's milk is another possibility, however, it lacks iron, folate and Vitamin B12 unless it is fortified, so read your labels.

-As allergies are also more common science recommends that you rotate your child’s food so they do not eat the same thing too many days in a row.
+As allergies are also more common, science recommends that you rotate your child’s food so they do not eat the same thing too many days in a row.
 According to some research eating something every fourth day will help prevent allergies.

 Snacks are another problem as children love candy, cookies and ice cream, just to name a few.
 The first obvious choice would be to try to use fruit.
 Children often like finger foods, so grapes, berries, raisins, other dried fruit, and fruit that is cut up into bite size pieces may be more acceptable to your toddler.

 As Children Age

-In summary, we need to look at new options to help prevent childhood obesity and begin in infancy the healthy food choices for you want for your child.
-It is not always easy, but the goal is to raise a healthy happy child, free of disease if possible.
-If you remember that childhood obesity begins in infancy it will help you as a parent to curb the problem before it starts.
+In summary, we need to look at new options to help prevent childhood obesity.
+Begin using healthy food choices in infancy.
+It is not always easy, but the goal is to raise a healthy, happy child, that is free of disease if possible.
+Keeping your child active is so important.
+Limit TV and computer time.